SEKOIA-IO/documentation/docs/xdr/features/investigate/events.md

 You can create anomaly detection rules directly from this view.

-If you select `count` as aggregation method, a `Create new ruleù button shows up next to the fields and the Rule Creation panel opens up with detection patterns automatically set to Anomaly, and with your events’ query and the chosen aggregation method.
+If you select `count` as aggregation method, a `Create new rule` button shows up next to the fields and the Rule Creation panel opens up with detection patterns automatically set to Anomaly, and with your events’ query and the chosen aggregation method.